orange-lang/orange-docs/language/basic.md

 Some example of creating variables are:

-    int aNumber = 953
+	var aNumber: int = 953
-    float some_float = 53.2
+	var some_float: float = 53.2
-    uint32 aHexNum = 0xDEADBEEFu32
+	var aHexNum: uint32 = 0xDEADBEEFu32
-	var a_variable = 0b1111000011111u16
+	var a_variable = 0b111100001111u16

-If a variable in Orange is given an initial value, the typename may be omitted and replaced with `var`.
+If a variable in Orange is given an initial value, specifying a typename may be omitted.

 Using the previous example, `var aNumber = 953` is valid but `var aNumber` is not, since the latter does not have an initial value, and Orange can't determine the type of aNumber.

+Note that you can declare multiple variables with the same statement.
+If you wish to give these initial value to the statement, you must supply an initial value to each variable declared.
+This can be done by passing in a [tuple](collections.md#tuples) as the initial value.

+	var a, b: int, float = (54, 72.98f)
+	// or
+	var a, b = (54, 72.98f)

 ### Shadowing Variables

 A variable can be redefined with a new type at any point:

-    int myVariable = 3
+	var myVariable: int = 3
-    float myVariable = 2.1
+	var myVariable: float = 2.1
     // any reference to myVariable now uses the redefined float

 Unlike the C-family of languages, shadowing variables is perfectly valid in the original scope that the shadowed variable is declared.